Truck Accident Evidence

 Trucking Regulations: How We Prove FMCSR Violations

-- •11-Hour Limit: May drive a maximum of 11 hours after 10 consecutive hours off duty.
+- 11-hour limit: May drive a maximum of 11 hours after 10 consecutive hours off duty.

-- •14-Hour Window: May not drive beyond the 14th consecutive hour after coming on duty.
+- 14-hour window: May not drive beyond the 14th consecutive hour after coming on duty.

-- •30-Minute Break: Must take a 30-minute break after 8 cumulative hours of driving.
+- 30-minute break: Must take a 30-minute break after 8 cumulative hours of driving.

 Maintenance and Inspection Failures

-Weight & Cargo Securement
+Weight and Cargo Securement

 Request FMCSR Violation Review